GiannisArk/USENIX24_DataSafety/README.md

 * **pseudocode/RunTimeConsentDialogDynamicIdentifier.pdf**

-  Here is the pseudocode of the script we implemented and we used it to identify run-time consent dialogs dynamically.
+  This is the pseudocode of the script we implemented and we used it to identify run-time consent dialogs dynamically.

 ### Paper